potatoeggy/eifueo/docs/sph3u7.md

     - **System**: An object or a connected group of objects.
     - **Point particle assumption**: An assumption that models a system as a blob of matter.
 It is more reliable if the size and shape of the object(s) do not matter much.

+### Velocity

+Velocity is the vector of the rate of change of *displacement* over time.

+The *average* velocity of an object is the velocity over an interval in time, calculated by finding the slope of the **secant** from the start and end position on a position-time graph.

+The *instantaneous velocity of an object is the velocity at a specific moment in time, calculated by finding the slope of the **tangent** at that moment on a position-time graph.

+!!! definition
+    - A **secant** is a straight line which intersects two points on a curve.
+    - A **tangent** is a straight line that does not intersect a curve but "touches" it at exactly one point.

 ### Displaying motion

 Motion can be expressed visually in many different ways.